 IRL, some people also call me YC.
 I’m a freshman at MIT (Class of 2026).
 Last summer, I worked on blockchain development as an intern at Gomu .
 Previously, I was a student at NUS High School of Mathematics and Science in Singapore (Class of 2021).

 Outside of school, I spend a lot of time my time goofing around on computers.
-Feel free to check out a non-exhaustive showcase of my projects.
-Currently, I’m focusing my efforts on Loci with my good friend at Tofu Apps.
+Here’s a non-exhaustive showcase of my projects, and one I’m especially proud of is Loci, an online whiteboard I created with my good friend Wern Jie at Tofu Apps.

 Apart from programming languages, I’m also interested in human languages.
 I’m a native speaker of English and Mandarin Chinese, and I’m currently learning German.
 It may be therefore unsurprising that another one of my academic interests lies in logic.

 On the side I also juggle, draw (sometimes), and listen to a lot of music (anything that sounds good, which turns out to span many languages and genres).
 Apparently, some regard the above as more legitimate (?) hobbies.

 The title pays homage to a teacher that had a big impact on me.
 It’s an English translation of 《竹石》, an ancient Chinese poem on tenacity/persistence that he quoted in a note encouraging me — it’s cheesy, but nice to remember in rough patches.